giellalt/lang-smj/src-fst-morphology-affixes-adjectives.lexc.md

 Inherent comparatives and superlatives lexica

 LEXICON OANEP   Inherent comparatives, gives comp and superl.
-There are two main groups of word here: Adjectives that are lexicalized in their comparative (and superlative) forms, like sisŋep, bárep.
-And Nouns that can be compared, like nuortap, gáttep, oarjep (some of these are compared from their noun lexicas and thus are found twice).
+Adjectives that are lexicalized in their comparative (and superlative) forms, like sisŋep, bárep.
 Some entries are likely incorrect compared forms of other adjectives, like ådåp and ruvvap (more research needed).

 * lagáp # Even-syllable test examples:*
 * *lagáp:* `lagáp+A+Sg+Nom`